Overview

 Setting daily DID limits

-The pre-set available options for daily DID limits are: No Limit, 75, 100, 150, and 200.
+The preset daily DID limit options are: No Limit, 75, 100, 150, and 200.
 No Limit means there is no maximum number of calls that can be placed per DID per day.

 To set a DID daily call limit:

-All changes, including setting the feature to No Limit, take effect after the daily update at 12:30 AM Pacific (3:30 AM Eastern).
+All changes, including setting the feature to No Limit, take effect after the daily update at 12:30 AM Pacific time zone, 3:30 AM Eastern time zone.
+Account for your local time zone when considering your daily specified limits.

 When the DID daily limit is surpassed